TKomericki/Rhetos-wiki/Development-environment-setup.md

 ## IIS setup

-Follow the steps in this chapter if using IIS (recommended) instead of IIS Express.
+Follow the steps in this section if using IIS (recommended) instead of IIS Express.

 1. Start "Internet Information Services (IIS) Manager".
 2. Select "Application Pools" => "Add Application Pool...", enter the following data: